datacommonsorg/docsite/custom_dc/data_cloud.md

 1. Click the **Variables and Secrets** tab.
 1. Click **Add variable**.
 1. Add names and values for the following environment variables:
    - `USE_CLOUDSQL`: Set to `true`.
    - `DC_API_KEY`: Set to your API key.
    - `INPUT_DIR`: Set to the Cloud Storage bucket and input folder that you created in step 2 above.
    - `OUTPUT_DIR`: Set to the Cloud Storage bucket (and, optionally, output folder) that you created in step 2 above.
 If you didn't create a separate folder for output, specify the same folder as the `INPUT_DIR`.
    - `CLOUDSQL_INSTANCE`: Set to the full connection name of the instance you created in step 3 above.
    - `DB_USER`: Set to a user you configured when you created the instance in step 3, or to `root` if you didn't create a new user.
    - `DB_PASS`: Set to the user's or root password you configured when you created the instance in step 3.
    - `DB_NAME`: Only set this if you configured the database name to something other than `datacommons`.
-1. Click **Done**.
+1. When you finished, click **Done**.

    ![Cloud Run Job](/assets/images/custom_dc/gcp_screenshot3.png)